 Elle Meredith

-Elle is a web developer with more than ten years experience writing Ruby and Rails.
-Currently, she is a consultant at Blackmill.
-Before Blackmill, she was a Development Director in the New York City office of thoughtbot.
+Elle is a software engineer with more than twenty years experience.
+Currently, she is a consultant, and an executive and leadership coach at Blackmill.
+Before Blackmill, she was Head of Engineering at thoughtbot.

 Elle was on the Victorian Government's Industry Advisory Panel to help assess digital skills training courses for the new Digital Skills and Jobs Program.

-In 2021, She completed a post-grad certificate in Psychology for Business and Management at Curtin University,
+In 2021, she completed a post-grad certificate in Psychology for Business and Management at Curtin University.
+In 2025, she started her Masters in Leadership and Management (organisation dynamic) with NIODA.

 She believes in writing clean code, driven by automatic tests, with agile practices, an even work/life balance, and a respectful and inclusive team culture.
 She constantly works to improve her understanding of technologies, techniques, anti-patterns, and what is considered best practice.
-Her aim is to deliver clean, functional and user–friendly websites in an appropriate timeframe without wasting money or energy.
+Her aim is to deliver clean, functional and user–friendly applications in an appropriate timeframe without wasting resources.

 Elle has a passion for helping people learn to work better.
 She appreciates the value of strong communities.
 In 2014, she organised Rails Girls events in Sydney, RubyConfAU 2014, and was a member of the Ruby Australia committee.
 In 2015, she co-organised Gotham Ruby Conference (GORUCO) in New York City, and started a monthly work jelly for women in tech.
 In 2016, she co-organised Rails Camp USA East Coast in the Catskills, NY and once again co-organised GORUCO X. In 2018, she helped with the last GORUCO conference.